samueldsingh/data-engineering/interview_questions/15-oops.md

 **3. Inheritance:**

-Inheritance allows a new class (the derived or child class) to inherit properties and methods from an existing class (the base or parent class).
+- Inheritance allows a new class (the derived or child class) to inherit properties and methods from an existing class (the base or parent class).
+- The main advantage of inheritance is code reuseability.

 Example: Let's create a "Student" class that inherits from the "Person" class.